jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 1. When the script has completed and you can see a **Complete** message, select **Finish**.

-As soon as the public certificate request job is complete, you may proceed to the next task and request your public certificate.
-After requesting the public certificate, wait for the script to finish.
-If the script takes longer than 10 minutes to complete, select **Cancel** and run the script again.

 As soon as the script finishes successfully, you have successfully configured your lab environment with the provided scripts.

 ## Exercise 2: Assign permissions